offbynull/learn/Biology/input/input.md

 # Introduction

 Biology is defined as the study of life / living things.
-A living thing is defined as anything that converts energy from one form to another, while using that energy to grow, change, and reproduce.
+A `{bm} living/\b(living|life)\b/i` thing is defined as anything that converts energy from one form to another, while using that energy to grow, change, and reproduce.

 # Scientific Method